rplasson/metadynamic/docs/sphinx/api/modeling.rst

-Metadynamic modeling submodules
+Metadynamic modeling modules
 ===============================

 Modules
 -------

-Several modules are available for performing the simulations
+Several modules are available for performing the simulations:

   - :mod:`.proba` implements the Gillespie's algorithm.
   - :mod:`.ruleset` provides the interface for defining sets of rules for creating chemical systems.